inyong37/Study/_Framework/readme.md

 (using TensorFlow)

 ## [OpenCV](https://opencv.org/) | [GitHub](https://github.com/opencv/opencv)
-Open Source Computer Vision Library
+Open Source Computer Vision Library[Ref]

 (with CMake, cpp, h)

 ## [PyTorch](https://pytorch.org/) | [GitHub](https://github.com/pytorch/pytorch)
-Tensors and Dynamic neural networks in Python with strong GPU acceleration
+Tensors and Dynamic neural networks in Python with strong GPU acceleration[Ref]

 (with submodule or bazel)

 ## [Caffe](https://caffe.berkeleyvision.org/) | [GitHub](https://github.com/BVLC/caffe)
 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
 It is developed by Berkeley AI Research (BAIR) and by community contributors.
 Yangqing Jia created the project during his PhD at UC Berkeley.
-Caffe is released under the BSD 2-Clause license.
+Caffe is released under the BSD 2-Clause license.[Ref]

 (with CMake and docker)